Skip to main content

 Getting Started

-To get started please perform these steps:
+To get started, perform these steps in order:

 1. Make sure you have Visual Studio Code installed.